Viktoru/Overview/README.md

 ## License

-This project is licensed under the WSU Main Lab - see the [LICENSE.md](http://www.bioinfo.wsu.edu) file for details
+This project is licensed under the WSU Main Lab - see the [Main Website](http://www.bioinfo.wsu.edu) for details.